 – Time Warner offers exactly 20 “HD” channels.
 I say “HD” loosely because technically it is 720p.
 Crisp?
 No. Grainy from compression?
 Yes.
 Honestly, there is little difference between the SD and HD channels.

-- What about the on-screen channel “guide”?
-I’m pretty sure the “guide” got totally wasted at a party because he’s either completely blank, or displays inaccurate channel listenings.
-Last night for example, I clicked “Big Bang Theory” and instead Mr. Guide gave me Family Guy!
+– What about the on-screen channel “guide”?
+I’m pretty sure the “guide” got totally wasted at a party because he’s either completely blank or displays an inaccurate channel listing.
+Last night, for example, I clicked “Big Bang Theory” and instead Mr. Guide gave me Family Guy!
 Wee!

 – The Internet has been fine.
 Although, I did have to hack around to un-throttle Netflix and YouTube.

 Well, whatever.
 I have little choice in the matter.
-I’ll deal with.
+I’ll deal with it.
 I realize we went from a city with 200,000+ people down to 26,000.
 I get it.
 Time Warner is a little behind.

 That was until I got this in the mail: